calypsonet/keyple-plugin-cna-famoco-se-communication-java-lib/README.md

 (SeCommunicaton Library v1.7.0.)
 Should be compatible with FX100, FX200 and FC300 series.

-**exemple-app**: Exemple application using Keyple Famoco Se plugin and Keyple AndroidNfc plugin, allowing to try multiple use cases: reading, increase counters, decrease counters.
+**example-app**: Exemple application using Keyple Famoco Se plugin and Keyple AndroidNfc plugin, allowing to try multiple use cases: reading, increase counters, decrease counters.

-**demo-app**: Demo application using Keyple Famoco Se plugin and Keyple AndroidNfc plugin, allowing to test validation usecase.
+**validator-app**: Demo application using Keyple Famoco Se plugin and Keyple AndroidNfc plugin, allowing to test validation usecase.